jakiki6/ruminater/README.md

 * MP4 files
   * XMP metadata
   * AVC1 x264 banners
+  * all of the DRM stuff that Netflix puts in their streams
+    * CENC
+    * PlayReady
+    * Widevine

 # Ruminant can't parse xyz
 Feel free to send me a sample so I can add a parser for it :)